-Turkey kills at least 260 Kurdish, Islamic State fighters in Syria offensive: military
+Turkey kills at least 260 Kurdish, Islamic State fighters in Syria offensive -military

 A U.N. report, citing local sources, said about 5,000 people in the Afrin district had been displaced as of Monday but that some of the most vulnerable had been unable to flee.
 It said the United Nations was ready to provide aid to 50,000 in Afrin.

-Additional reporting by Tuvan Gumrukcu in Ankara, Tom Perry in Beirut, Suleiman al-Khalidi in Amman, Steve Holland in Washington and Michel Rose in Paris; writing by Dominic Evans; editing by Mark Heinrich
+Additional reporting by Tuvan Gumrukcu in Ankara, Tom Perry in Beirut, Suleiman al-Khalidi in Amman, Steve Holland in Washington and Michel Rose in Paris; writing by Dominic Evans; editing by Mark Heinrich and Cynthia Osterman